infinera/terraform-xr-network/use_cases/network_setup/README.md

    3. Provision Hub Device LC
    4. Provision Leaf Device LC
 ## Inputs
-### Asserts Variable: If specified the run will stop when the condition is found
+### Asserts: If specified the run will stop when the condition is found.
+The supported condition are HostAttribute, HostAttributeNMismatched, HostAttributeNMatched, NonHostAttribute, NonHostAttributeNMismatched, NonHostAttributeNMatched,  Matched, Mismatched
 ```
 variable asserts {
   type = list(string)
-  default = ["HostAttributeNMismatched"]
+  default = ["Version", "HostAttributeNMismatched"]
-  // Support Condition = HostAttribute, HostAttributeNMismatched, HostAttributeNMatched, NonHostAttribute, NonHostAttributeNMismatched, NonHostAttributeNMatched,  Matched, Mismatched
 ```
-### Network : For each device, specify its Device, Device config, it client ports and line Carriers.
+### Network: For each device, specify its Device, Device config, it Client Ports and Line Carriers.
 ```
 variable network {
   type = object({